Cosette3737/Project1GroupB/README.md

 1.Create Proposal:
 Treatment Device Proposal

 What are the different types of Devices?
-Alternative Hypothesis: If    Then
+Alternative Hypothesis: If cardiovascular devices are the most needed then they will have the highest sales.
-Null Hypothesis:  If Then
+Null Hypothesis:  If cardiovascular devices are the not most needed then they will not have the highest sales.

 What are the most common used in total and within each medical specialty.
-Alternative Hypothesis: If    Then
-Null Hypothesis:  If Then
+Alternative Hypothesis: If Type 1 devices have the most premarket approvals in 2020  then Type 1 will be most common used.
+Null Hypothesis:  If Type 1 devices do not have the most premarket approvals in 2020 then Type 1 will not be most common used.

 Has this trend changed over time?
-Alternative Hypothesis: If    Then
-Null Hypothesis:  If Then

-Is there new trends devices in recent years?
+Alternative Hypothesis: If the Type 1 device trend is the same over time then it will have the same percentage in any year.
+Null Hypothesis:  If the Type 1 device trend is not the same over time then it will not have the same percentage in any year.

 Is the device implantable?
-Alternative Hypothesis: If    Then
+Alternative Hypothesis: If the device is implantable then it is classified as type 3.
-Null Hypothesis:  If Then
+Null Hypothesis:  If the device is not implantable then it is not classified as type 3.

 Does it emit radiation, if so what kind?
-Alternative Hypothesis: If    Then
+Alternative Hypothesis: If a medical device emits radiation then it is only used for diagnostic purposes.
-Null Hypothesis:  If Then
+Null Hypothesis:   If a medical device does not emit radiation then it is not only used for diagnostic purposes.

+Alternative: If a company has the most manufacturing locations, then they will have the most MDR.
+Null: If a company does not have the most manufacturing locations, then they will not have the most MDR.

 Does the device use software?
-Alternative Hypothesis: If    Then
-Null Hypothesis:  If Then
+Alternative Hypothesis: If the device uses a software then it will have a user interface Null Hypothesis If the device does not use a software then it will not have a user interface.

  Which devices have the most recalls/flags?
- Alternative Hypothesis: If    Then
-Null Hypothesis:  If Then
+ Alternative Hypothesis: If medical devices have become more reliable in 2020, then the number of recalls will be less than in 1995?
+Null Hypothesis:  If medical devices have not become more reliable in 2020, then the number of recalls will be not be less than in 1995?

 Is there a timeframe for when devices usually have recalls?
-Alternative Hypothesis: If    Then
+Alternative Hypothesis: If type 3 device is the safest Then it will have the least amount of recalls.
-Null Hypothesis:  If Then
+Null Hypothesis:  If type 3 device is not the safest Then it will not have the least amount of recalls.
 Does the device have an accessory/ what percentage of devices have accessories/which specialty has the most accessories?
-Alternative Hypothesis: If    Then
-Null Hypothesis:  If Then
+Alternative Hypothesis: AH: if the device is complex then it will have multiple accessories.
+Null: If the device is not complex them if will not have multiple accessories.

 2.Gather Data